resbaz/r.unimelb/Intro_R_description.md

 - Participants will be asked to self-assess their progress and understanding of concepts.

 - Students are expected to provide feedback to improve the course.

+## Dates and Times

+For dates, information and registration in upcoming training, please refer to our [Eventbrite page](http://rescomunimelb.eventbrite.com/)